 The entry level market is likely to continue to be hotly contested, but Nikon shows no sign of losing its grip on this very important market.

 The update to the D3300 is very similar in pretty much every single way, even down to the overall design.
 The key difference the inclusion of SnapBridge technology for streamlined transferring of images from camera to your smart device, while the battery life is that bit better.
-Costing quite a bit more currently than the D3300 at launch, in recent months it's dropped in price to almost match the D3300.
+Costing quite a bit more than the D3300 at launch, in recent months it's dropped in price to almost match the D3300.

 Read our in-depth Nikon D3400 review

 Canon EOS Rebel T6 / EOS 1300D

 On paper the Rebel T6 (EOS 1300D outside the US) isn't quite as well specified as the D3300, with an 18MP sensor, 9-point AF system, more restricted ISO range and a battery that has nowhere near as much juice per charge, although it does offer Wi-Fi which the D3300 does not.